Frequently Asked Questions about MSW Admissions

 We require three letters of recommendation, requesting that two be professional references and one be an academic reference.
 However, we will accept four letters, provided that they all are unique and different perspectives on your fit for our program.
 Our letter of recommendation deadline is strict; your letters must be received by the admissions deadline.
 You may decide to request an extra letter from a fourth recommender in order to ensure that at least three are received by the deadline.

 My recommender is having trouble submitting the letter.
-What should he/she do?
+What should they do?

 Please ask them to contact us directly at firstname.lastname@example.org.